HatfieldConsultants/leaflet.panelManager/README.md

 **Plugin Development Guide**

 PluginManager can be used as a kind of front-end for Leaflet plugins which employ the interface.
 Plugins must have a GUI property with a "loadPanels" function, which must return an array of panel specifications objects.
 The array can contain as many panel specifications as desired.
-(See [Redliner](https://github.com/NimaBoscarino/leaflet.redliner) for an example of implementing both a
+(See [Redliner](https://github.com/NimaBoscarino/leaflet.redliner) for an example of implementing both a button-list panel and a document-list panel.

 A panel is specified as such: